 - a. constantDeclaration

 - b. variableDeclaration

-- c. typeDeclaration
+- typeDeclaration с.

 - d. variableBinding

-- e. moduleDeclaration
+- moduleDeclaration e.

 - f. collectionDeclaration

 - g. procedureDeclaration

 - h. functionDeclaration

-- i. converterDeclaration
+- converterDeclaration i.

 - j. assert ["(" expn ")"]

 Forms (a) through (i) are declarations for new identifiers as explained in the following sections.
-Form (j) is an assert statement; see "Statements".
-An identifier must be declared textually preceding any references to it.
+Form (j) is an assert stasee "Statements".
+An identifier must be declared textutement: ally preceding any references to it.